snehitvaddi/SelfDriving-Car_Deep-Learning/README.md

 <img src="https://github.com/akshaybahadur21/BLOB/blob/master/final.gif" width=700 height=400>

 ### 🗃 Dataset
-Download the dataset from (https://github.com/SullyChen/driving-datasets) and extract into the repository folder.<br>
+Download the dataset from (https://github.com/SullyChen/driving-datasets) and extract it into the repository folder.<br>

 Data format is as follows: `filename.jpg angle,year-mm-dd hr:min:sec:millisec`

 ### 👉 Procedure
-Step-1: First, run `LoadData_V2.py` which will get dataset from folder and store it in a pickle file after preprocessing.<br>
+Step-1: First, run `LoadData_V2.py` which will get the dataset from the folder and store it in a pickle file after preprocessing.<br>
-Step-2: Now you need to have the data, run `Train_pilot.py` which will load data from pickle.
+Step-2: Now you need to have the data, run `Train_pilot.py` which will load data from the pickle.
 After this, the training process begins.<br>
 Step-3: For testing it on the video, run `AutopilotApp_V2.py`<br>

 ### 💡 Support